Natto is a Japanese superfood; the best way to eat it is Natto Rice. Let's learn how you can prepare it and explore 8 tasty topping ideas!

 Tasty Natto Recipes

 Natto goes well with carbs such as rice and bread or noodles.
-You can eat it straight from the package (I often do), but cooking with other ingredients makes for an even better experience.
+You can eat it straight from the package (I often do), but cooking with other ingredients makes for an even better experience!

-More Natto Recipes You Might Like
+More Natto Recipes You Will Love

 Print Pin SaveIngredients